tomnotthomas/GiovanniRepo/README.md

 Read about hash tables [here](https://en.wikipedia.org/wiki/Hash_table), then implement one so that each instance has a `size` property, which corresponds to the size of the underlying storage.

 Use the provided hash function to convert any key into an index.
 Try interacting with it a bit first to get a sense of what it does.
-Keep in mind that your final implementation must handle conflicts.
+Keep in mind that your final implementation must handle conflicts (using linked lists).

 The class should provide these shared methods: